 Most household bug sprays contain plant-derived chemicals called pyrethrins.
 These chemicals were originally isolated from chrysanthemum flowers and are generally not harmful.
 However, they can cause life-threatening breathing problems if they are breathed in.

-Stronger insecticides, which a commercial greenhouse might use or someone might store in their garage, contain many dangerous substances.
+Stronger insecticides, which a farm or commercial greenhouse might use or someone might store in their garage, contain many dangerous substances.
 These include: